 Hashtags: Facebook is another platform that marketers and business owners debate the effectiveness of hashtags.
 At the very least, you can use branded hashtags (a hashtag that’s specific to you and your brand) and a couple of broad and niche hashtags to make your post more searchable.

 There were 115.2 Million TikTok downloads in March 2020—you read us correctly.
 It’s no secret that Gen-Z rules TikTok.
 The video-based app that allows you to create 15 seconds to 1 minute long videos with music, audio, and cool transitions, and has been all the rage since the top of 2020.
 And it doesn’t seem to be going anywhere anytime soon.
+Users can also go live on TikTok.
 The critical thing to know about TikTok is that users, besides their obsession with TikTok dances, is their love of hacks, stumbling upon interesting facts, and anything that is so insightful that it may seem too good to be true.

 While you should take advantage of inputting text directly onto your video, you should make it super short and concise so it doesn’t distract the user from watching your fantastic video.